-The Parties may agree to combine their joint training and exercises in a single programme.
+The Parties may decide by mutual agreement to combine their joint training activities and joint exercises in a single programme, or to combine such joint training activities and/or joint exercises with Meetings of their Operational Authorities.

 3. RESPONSE ELEMENTS AND PLANNING